dotproject/dotProject/README.md

 It originally started in 2001 by dotMarketing on SourceForge and has been under the watchful eye of the current dotProject team since around December 2002.

+(This is Gwyneth Llewelyn's fork, to provide PHP 8.0 support and a few extra goodies.)

 ## Installing/Upgrading

 **NOTE** The `devel` branch is where all the development happens.
 If you want the latest and greatest with all relevent bug fixes between releases, then download from https://github.com/dotproject/dotProject/archive/devel.zip